rmassidda/mcps-notes/chapters/ad-hoc-networks.md

 - Broadcast ID, which is incremented
 - Hop count initially set to zero

-When an intermediate node, known also as rely, receives a RREQ checks if it has already received it by comparing both IP source and broadcast id with a cache of all received RREQ in the near past.
+When an intermediate node, known also as rely, receives a RREQ checks if it has already received it by comparing both IP source and broadcast ID with a cache of all received RREQ in the near past.
 If the request is new it is processed by inserting in its routing table the reverse route for the source node, to be able to forward to it a RREP if it is received.
+This reverse route entry has a lifetime, if not used it is deleted to prevent stale info in the cache.

-A rely node is able to directly respond to a RREQ if it contains a unexpired entry for the destination in its route table with a sequence number at least great as the one included in the RREQ, this is needed to avoid loops.
+A rely node is able to directly respond to a RREQ via unicast if it contains a unexpired entry for the destination in its route table with a sequence number at least great as the one included in the RREQ, this is needed to avoid loops.
 If a rely node is not able to respond to RREQ it increments the hop count field in the RREQ and broadcasts the packet to its neighbors.

 When the RREQ finally reaches the destination a RREP is generated, containing more or less the same information of the RREQ, but also the route lifetime and the sequence number of the destination which is incremented by one.